Hudson Technologies (HDSN) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the refrigerant services company had lost 23.4% in the past month.
-In that same time, the Industrial Products sector lost 5.79%, while the S&P 500 lost 6.68%.
+Prior to today's trading, shares of the refrigerant services company had lost 28.36% over the past month.
+This has lagged the Industrial Products sector's loss of 9.39% and the S&P 500's loss of 3.9% in that time.

-Wall Street will be looking for positivity from Hudson Technologies as it approaches its next earnings report date.
-In that report, analysts expect Hudson Technologies to post earnings of $0.21 per share.
-This would mark a year-over-year decline of 66.67%.
-Meanwhile, our latest consensus estimate is calling for revenue of $75 million, down 11.07% from the prior-year quarter.
+Investors will be hoping for strength from Hudson Technologies as it approaches its next earnings release.
+The company is expected to report EPS of $0.21, down 66.67% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $75 million, down 11.07% from the year-ago period.

 HDSN's full-year Zacks Consensus Estimates are calling for earnings of $1.24 per share and revenue of $343 million.
 These results would represent year-over-year changes of -43.64% and +5.47%, respectively.

-Any recent changes to analyst estimates for Hudson Technologies should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Hudson Technologies.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 17.88% lower.
-Hudson Technologies currently has a Zacks Rank of #4 (Sell).
+Hudson Technologies is currently a Zacks Rank #4 (Sell).

-Valuation is also important, so investors should note that Hudson Technologies has a Forward P/E ratio of 6.47 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.18.
+In terms of valuation, Hudson Technologies is currently trading at a Forward P/E ratio of 6.27.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.89.

-Also, we should mention that HDSN has a PEG ratio of 0.22.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Industrial Services industry currently had an average PEG ratio of 0.8 as of yesterday's close.
+We can also see that HDSN currently has a PEG ratio of 0.21.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+HDSN's industry had an average PEG ratio of 0.78 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report